Professional wrestling in the United Kingdom: 1940s: Mountevans' committee

 Baron Mountevans headed up a committee which created rules for British professional wrestling.
 These rules were used to legitimatise wrestling to the public as an actual sport, but their actual purpose was to radically alter the style of presentation used.

-After the war, attempts to relaunch the business in 1947 failed to catch on with journalists, who condemned the gimmickry of professional wrestling as "fake".
+After the war, attempts to re-launch the business in 1947 failed to catch on with journalists, who condemned the gimmickry of professional wrestling as "fake".
 The revelation of this, and the general chaos which had surrounded "All In" Wrestling prior to the War prompted Admiral Lord Mountevans, a fan of the sport, to collaborate with Commander Campbell (a member of the popular The Brains Trust radio panel show), member of parliament Maurice Webb and Olympic wrestler Norman Morell to create a committee to produce official rules for wrestling.
 These rules became known as Admiral-Lord Mountevans rules.

 The most notable action of the committee was to create seven formal weight divisions, calling for champions to be crowned at each weight.
 These weight divisions included lightweight (154-pound limit), welterweight (165), middleweight (176), heavy middleweight (187), light heavyweight (198), mid heavyweight (209), and heavyweight.
 Many of these rules diverged heavily from those used in American Wrestling – five-minute rounds (three minutes for title matches), two public warnings for rule breaking before a disqualification, "knockouts" (countouts) and disqualifications counting as automatic two falls in best of three falls matches (which were predominant), and no follow-up moves allowed on a grounded opponent.
 Similar rule systems were adopted by most major promotions in mainland Western Europe (although French wrestling abandoned rounds early on.)

 The existence of the committee was readily acknowledged by promoters who used its existence to counter any accusations of wrongdoings within the business.
 It was the promoters themselves, however, who revolutionized the business.
 During this time, under the guise of an alliance of promoters attempting to regulate the sport and uphold the committee's ideas, the promoters created a cartel based on America's National Wrestling Alliance territory system that was designed to carve up control of the business among a handful of promoters—which it did in 1952 under the name of Joint Promotions.